 4 tbsp extra virgin olive oil

-- Mix pesto in with a little reserved pasta water and heat briefly.
+- Mix the pesto in with a little-reserved pasta water and heat briefly

 - Season to taste and serve.

-Note: You can keep in the fridge for up to 3 weeks in a sterilized glass jar and covered in a layer of olive oil.
+Note: You can keep the pesto in the fridge for up to 3 weeks in a sterilized glass jar if covered with a layer of olive oil.